Directors and Patrons

 David supports the work of the Trust when he visits schools talking about his work and has hosted several creative writing workshops at the Trust during the School Holidays.

 Martin Adams was born in June 1965 in Sutton, London.
 Nicknamed “Wolfie” due to his beard, Martin has been captain of the English darts team since 1993 and holds the record for the person longest in the role.
 His career started whilst playing pub darts and in 1982 he turned professional.
 He has since won the World Championship three times and he is reigning World Masters Champion.
-Martin has always loved wolves and first visited the Trust in 2002 when he met, walked with and subsequently adopted Duma.
-He has been a regular visitor to the Trust since then.
-In 2007 when he won his first World Championship at the Lakeside the BBC came to film Martin with Duma at the Trust.

 On open days Martin demonstrates his darts skills to our visitors and gives them some tips on their throwing.
 He is a great supporter of the Trust's work, promoting us on his website and wherever he goes.